SDS logo

 Occlusal Therapy

-This method often involves the use of a custom-designed nightguard or splint.
+This method often involves the use of a custom-designed night guard or splint.
 These oral appliances reduce clenching or grinding at night, thereby easing pressure on the TMJ.

 In certain advanced cases, additional treatments such as trigger-point injections, Botox for TMJ, or referral to an oral surgeon may be recommended.
 However, many patients experience significant relief through conservative, non-invasive therapy.

 Even if you only believe that you have a jaw condition, one way or the other, you can get a firm answer by calling our Schaumburg, IL office to schedule an appointment.
 Identifying and addressing the issue early with proper temporomandibular joint disorder treatment leads to better outcomes and lasting relief.
+Tooth loss can also affect jaw alignment over time, understand the impact in missing teeth and oral health consequences or explore solutions like benefits of dental implants.

-Final Thoughts
+Final Thoughts on TMJ Disorder

 TMJ disorder can severely affect your daily comfort and function, but it’s also one of the most manageable conditions when diagnosed early.
 At Schaumburg Dental Studio, we are committed to helping you identify the causes of TMJ, alleviate your symptoms, and regain full jaw functionality.